 Repeater unit: 150x120x45mm 250g Extends range another 50m indoors

-Price: GalleryMonitor™ systems need to be quoted as individual systems.
-Prices start from around £1500 plus VAT.
+Price: GalleryMonitor needs to be estimated as each system is individual.
+Prices start from around GBP2,500 plus shipping and VAT.

-User Instructions - GalleryMonitor™
+User Instructions - GalleryMonitor

 Control Box: Connect the control box to a 12v power source.
 Mount the control box by screwing it to the wall.
 It should be mounted vertically, with a height of minimum 2 m.
-The higher it’s placed, the longer range to the detectors/sensors.
+The higher up it is placed, the longer range to the detectors/sensors.
 Make sure that the unit is not hidden behind metal or re-enforced concrete, as this reduces dramatically the distance.
 The control box should be placed equal distance between the furthest sensors.
 If the receiving conditions are not good enough, then it could be necessary to place a second receiving box in the room.

 Programming: Either Euronova, or if the software is purchased - the user, can programme the sensors by connecting the system to a PC or remotely via the GSM Modem